advancedresearch/poi/README.md

 You usually want the readability of `sin(τ / 8)` when doing theorem proving.
 For example, in Poi Reduce, the value of `sin(τ / 8)` is presented as a choice (equivalence).
 When evaluating an expression it is desirable to just replace it with the computed value.

+### What Poi is not

+Some people hoped that Poi might be used to solve problems where dependent types are used, but in a more convenient way.

+Although Poi uses ideas from dependent types, it is not suitable for other applications of dependent types, e.g. verifcation of programs by applying it to some immediate representation of machine code.

+Although normal paths might be used for such applications in the future, it might require a different architecture.

+This implementation is designed for algebraic problems:

+- The object model is restricted to dynamical types
+- Reductions are balanced with equivalences

+This means that not everything is provable, because this makes automated theorem proving harder, something that is required for the necessary depth of algebraic solving.